shashankkannan/mycontacts_app/README.md

 1. **Home Page**: The landing page of the application.
 2. **View JSON Page**: A page to view JSON data - add, delete, edit, search contacts data.

-## Description

-This React project uses `react-router-dom` to handle routing between the pages.

 ## Features

 - **React Router**: Navigation between multiple pages.
-- **Component-based Structure**: Pages are broken into separate components for maintainability and scalability.
-- **Responsive Design**: The application is designed to be responsive, adjusting to different screen sizes.
-The app uses pagination to manage contacts data.

 ## Installation